What are we working on now?

 we also work on a number of other exciting projects throughout the year.Dictionary of Scottish Architects

-The project to add architects who practised in the period before 1840 is now well under way and architects beginning with the letters a to c have largely been entered.
-The increasing availability of online resources such as the catalogue compiled by Dr Joe Rock of Edinburgh Dean of Guild drawings, digitised 18th century newspapers and digitised genealogical information is proving invaluable to this project.
+The project to add architects who practised in the period before 1840 is now well under way and most architects from this period have now been entered.
+The increasing availability of online resources such as the catalogue compiled by Dr Joe Rock of Edinburgh Dean of Guild drawings, digitised 18th and 19th century newspapers and digitised genealogical information is proving invaluable to this project.

 We’ve recently launched new publicationsSpotlight on Architects series